Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 ```

 where the first two arguments are those of above.
 Let us first discuss the keyword
 arguments.
-The keyword argument `order` can be used to change the contraction order, i.e.
+The keyword argument `order` can be used to change the contraction order, i.e. by
-by specifying which contraction indices need to be processed first, rather than the
+specifying which contraction indices need to be processed first, rather than the strictly
-strictly increasing order `[1, 2, ...]`.
-The keyword argument `output` can be used to
+increasing order `[1, 2, ...]`, as discussed in the previous subsection.
+The keyword
-specify the order of the output indices, when it is different from the default
+argument `output` can be used to specify the order of the output indices, when it is
-`[-1, -2, ...]`.
+different from the default `[-1, -2, ...]`.

 The optional positional argument `conjlist` is a list of `Bool` variables that indicate
 whether the corresponding tensor needs to be conjugated in the contraction.
 So while